-The Sonic Group operates via a decentralised federated structure whereby the Chief Executive Officers of individual operating entities have delegated authority for their local operations (each of which is immaterial to the Group as a whole).
-The Group's Australian and New Zealand pathology and imaging activities are co-ordinated and controlled through the Pathology Sonic Executive Committee and the Imaging Sonic Executive Committee ("PSEC" and "ISEC" respectively).
+The Sonic Group operates via a decentralised federated structure whereby the Chief Executive Officers of individual operating entities have delegated authority for their local operations (each of which is not material to the Group as a whole).
+The Group's Australian laboratory and imaging activities are co-ordinated and controlled through the Pathology Sonic Executive Committee and the Imaging Sonic Executive Committee ("PSEC" and "ISEC" respectively).
 Dr C.S.
 Goldschmidt is Chairman of PSEC and a member of ISEC, Dr P.J.
-Dubois is Chairman of ISEC and C.D.
+Dubois is Chairman of ISEC and CEO of the Imaging division, and C.D.
 Wilks is a member of both PSEC and ISEC.
 A German Sonic Executive Committee ("GSEC") co-ordinates the Group's German operations.
 Dr C.S.
 Goldschmidt is Chairman of GSEC and C.D.
 Wilks is also a member.
 Dr C.S.
 Goldschmidt and C.D.
-Wilks are also involved in the formal meetings of the heads of Sonic's businesses in the USA.
+Wilks also oversee Sonic's businesses in the USA and the medical centre and occupational health businesses in Australia.
 C.J.
 Jackson is an Executive Director of Sonic who is a member of PSEC, represents Sonic in industry matters and undertakes various projects and initiatives.

-The Board therefore considers that the Executive Directors and the Non-executive Directors, are the Group's "key management personnel".
+The Board therefore considers that the Executive Directors and the Non-executive Directors are the Group's "key management personnel".